StanislavBaraniuk/UToV/README.md

     - Add Logger module

-**Universal Transmission of Variables** - mini library which have make to possible transmission of variables in different order to function.
+**Universal Transmission of Variables** - mini library which have make to possible transmission of variables in different order to function with saving of the default values of variables.

 ### Instalation
  `$ git clone https://github.com/StanislavBaranuk/UToV.git`